How might a Flow Country World Heritage Site benefit me?

 An initial consultation on the concept of a Flow Country World Heritage site was held in 2009, resulting in the recognition of broad support (80%) for the project.
 Since then, updates on the progress on the project have been provided through press releases, widely picked up in the local and national press (Northern Times, John O’Groats Journal, Press and Journal, Scotsman, Herald, Times), TV and radio coverage, social media, and the Flow Country Website.
 Presentations have also been given to a wide range of stakeholders and interest groups including Deer Management Group, Fisheries Trusts, Tourism Groups, etc.

-Further public consultations are currently ongoing - online: https://flowcountry.commonplace.is/ - and early indications from face to face drop in events are for a similar level of support as recorded from previous consultations (80%).
+Further public consultations have been held during 2022: on the draft boundary (May – July) and on the draft management plan (July – September).
+Increased participation has been recorded and early indications from face to face drop in events are for a similar level of support as found during the 2019 consultation (80%).

 How will The Flow Country World Heritage Site be looked after?